ctx/ws-session/README.md

 * Optain the source.

-* Export S_LIB_FOLDER="/path/to/source" if you dont install to /usr/bin/ws-session.
+* Export S_LIB_FOLDER="/path/to/source" if you dont install to /usr/lib/ws-session.
-  In this section the paths in () are the default installation dirs.
-Use /path/to/source if you didn't install.
+  Replace the de/path/to/source if you didn't install.

-* Copy the template (/etc/xdb/ws-session/)ws-session.rc to
+* Copy the template /etc/xdb/ws-session/ws-session.rc to
   $HOME/.ws-session.rc.
 If you have set XDG_CONFIG_HOME as environment variable you can copy it to $XDG_CONFIG_HOME/ws-session.
   Adjust your ws-session.rc to your liking.

-* Copy or link the executables you like from (/etc/xdg/ws-session/)bin/* to a folder in your $PATH.
+* Copy or link the executables you like from /etc/xdg/ws-session/bin/* to a folder in your $PATH.

-* You can also copy some files from (/usr/lib/ws-session/){app,wm} to
+* You can also copy some files from /usr/lib/ws-session/{app,wm} to
   $S_CONFIG_FOLDER/{app,wm} to change the default behavior or to test new ones.

 * Configure your applications e.g. in your shellrc: